Look into the jackdaw's nest

 From july to october, the empty nesting box is sporadically visited by jackdaws that come individually or in pairs.
 They do never stay long, though.

-More information on the website of the Swiss Ornithological Institute.
+More information about jackdaws and other birds on the website of the Swiss Ornithological Institute.

 Live Webcam in the Castle Tower